-As a Church Planter, there are certain built in big days that give you a great increase in numbers, but sometimes leave you feeling empty the week after.
+As a Church Planter, there are certain built-in big days that give you a great increase in numbers but sometimes leave you feeling empty the week after.
 For example, Easter can be one of those days.
 People go to church on Easter!
-They come to your church, the numbers swell.
-The fact is with proper systems in place, you will keep some of those people, but the bottom line is the very next week, you could have up to 50% less people.
+They come to your church, and the numbers swell.
+The fact is, with proper systems in place, you will keep some of those people, but the bottom line is the very next week, you could have up to 50% fewer people.

 This past Easter, I sat down with my staff in our regular Monday Staff Meeting the Monday after Easter and taught them this fact.
 As leaders in our church, we must:

 Since then, we have had big days and some more Easter’s, but I have had to learn to live in the “big picture”.
-I am beginning to understand that each week is a stepping stone and sometimes those stones seem to be going backward.
-However, it seems as if God shows up and it seems as though there is breakthrough just in time.
+I am beginning to understand that each week is a stepping stone, and sometimes those stones seem to be going backward.
+However, it seems as if God shows up, and it seems as though there is a breakthrough just in time.

 I have had the temptation of giving up many times.
-I have fallen into depression and worry and anxiety because I thought that I just didn’t measure up because the numbers fell in one week.
+I have fallen into depression, worry, and anxiety because I thought that I just didn’t measure up because the numbers fell in one week.
 Looking back, I can see the journey that Jesus was bringing me on.
 Now looking ahead, I know that the journey is not finished.

 So have hope!
 Live in the big picture and let Jesus grow you in His time.
 Here are some practical steps that have helped me live in the “big picture” that I shared with my staff: